Steven A. Cray: Military career

 General Cray enlisted in the Vermont Air National Guard while a student at UVM.
 He received his commission as a second lieutenant after graduating from the Academy of Military Science in 1984.

 He became a pilot and attained the rating of command pilot, logging over 2,500 hours of military flying, mostly in the F-16.
 He is a qualified Joint Task Force Commander and held a variety of command, supervisory and staff positions in the 158th Fighter Wing and Vermont Joint Force Headquarters.
 Prior to his appointment as adjutant general he served as assistant adjutant general for air.

 Election as adjutant general

 In 2012 Michael Dubie left the adjutant general's position to become deputy commander of United States Northern Command.
 He was succeeded on an interim basis by Thomas E. Drew.

 In February, 2013 Cray defeated three other candidates in the Vermont General Assembly election for the position.
-In Vermont, the adjutant general is elected for a two-year term in secret balloting by a combined meeting of the Vermont House of Representatives and Vermont State Senate in February of each odd-numbered year.
+In Vermont, the adjutant general is elected for a two-year term in secret balloting by a combined meeting of the Vermont House of Representatives and Vermont State Senate.
+At the time, elections took place in February of each odd-numbered year.

 Cray was promoted to major general and took over from Drew in a ceremony on March 1, 2013, and Drew retired.